-(b) Acceleration.
-Upon the occurrence of an Event of Default, and at any time thereafter while such Event of Default continues, then, and in each and every case, the Trustee in its own name and a trustee of an express trust, on behaft and for the benefit and protection of the Holders of all Outstanding Bonds, may proceed, and upon the written request of the Holders of not less than 25% in principal amount of the Outstanding Bonds, shall proceed to declare the principal of all Outstanding Bonds, shall proceed to declare the principal of all Outstanding Bonds, sogether with all accrued and unpaid interest thereon, if not already due, to be due and payable immediately, anything contained in this Trust Agreement or any Supplemental Agreement or in any of the Bonds to the contrary notwithstanding.
-This provision is also subject, however, to the condition that, if at any time after the principal of the Bonds, together with thal carcued and unpaid interest thereon and other moneys secured hereby, have been so declared due and payable and before any further action has been taken (other than the making of the above declaration), the principal amount of all Bonds which have matured either according to the maturity date or dates otherwise specified therein (except as a result of such been remedied, cured or secured, then and in each and every such case the Holders of 25% in principal amount of the Outstanding Bonds, by notice in writing delivered to the Trustee on the Carporation.
-No such waiver or rescission or annulment shall accome and the any such Event of Default if any subsequent default.

-(c) Other Remedies.
-In case any one or more of the Events of Default shall happen and be continuing, then and in every such case, but subject to the provisions of Section 7.7 hereof, the Holder of any Outstanding Bond, or Trustee therefor, may, for the equal benefit and protection of all Holders of the Bonds similarly situated:

-(i) by mandamus or other suit, action or proceedings at law or in the equity, enforce such Bondholder's right against the Corporation and require and compel the Corporation to perform and carry out its duties and obligations under this Trust Agreement or enforce any such remedies against the County pursuant to the Facilities Agreement, and require and compel the Corporation to perform and carry out its covenants and agreements with the Bondholders;

-(ii) by action or suit in equity require the Corporation to account as if such Corporation were the trustee of an express trust;

-(iii) by action or suit in equity enjoin any acts or things which may be unlawful or in violation of the rights of the Bondholders;

-(iv) bring suit upon the Bonds;
+- (b) Acceleration.
+Upon the occurrence of an Event of Default, and at any time thereafter while such Event of Default continues, then, and in each and every case, the Trustee in its own name and ast rustee of an express rust, on behalf and for the benefit and protection of the Holders of all Outstanding Bonds, may proceed, and upon the written request of the Holders of not less than 25% in principal amount of the Outstanding Bonds, shall proceed to declare the principal of all Outstanding Bonds, spetther with all accrued and unpaid interest thereon, if not already due, to be due and payable immediately, and upon any such declaration the same shall become and be due and payable immediately, and upon any such declaration the same shall become and be due and payable immediately, anything contained in this Trust Agreement or any Supplemental Agreement or in any of the Bonds to the contrary notwithstanding.
+This provision is also subject, however, to the condition that, if at any time after the principal of the Bonds, together with the accrued and unpaid interest thereon and other moneys secured hereby, have been so declared due and payable and before any further action has been taken (other than the making of the above declaration), the principal amount of all Bonds which have matured either according to the maturity date or dates otherwise specified therein (except as a result of such declaration) and all arrears of interest upon all Bonds, except interest accrued but not yet due on said Bonds, have been paid or caused to be paid, and all other Events of Default, if any, which have occurred have been remedied, cured or secured, then and in each and every such case the Holders of 25% in principal amount of the Outstanding Bonds, by notice in writing delivered to the Trustee and the Corporation, may waive such Event of Default and its consequences and rescind and annul such declaration.
+No such waiver or rescission or annulment shall extend to or affect any subsequent default or impair or exhaust any right or power r - (c) Other Remedies.
+In case any one or more of the Events of Default shall happen and be continuing, then and in every such case, but subject to the provisions of Section 7.7 hereof, the Holder of any Outstanding Bond, or Trustee therefor, may, for the equal benefit and protection of all Holders of the Bonds similarly situated: - (i) by mandamus or other suit, action or proceedings at law or in the equity, enforce such Bondholder's right against the Corporation and require and compel the Corporation to perform and carry out its duties and obligations under this Trust Agreement or enforce any such remedies against the County pursuant to the Facilities Agreement, and require and compel the Corporation to perform and carry out its covenants and agreements with the Bondholders; - (ii) by action or suit in equity require the Corporation to account as if such Corporation were the trustee of an express trust; - (iii) by action or suit in equity enjoin any acts or things which may be unlawful or in violation of the rights of the Bondholders; - (iv) bring suit upon the Bonds;